tilt-dev/company/product-development/README.md

 - An epic is in one of three states: `Unstarted`, `In Progress`, `Closed`.
 - If an epic is in `In Progress` or `Closed`, it must have exactly one owner, who is the DRI.

-### DRI responsibilties as epic owner
+### DRI responsibilties and non-responsibilities as epic owner
 Each epic has at most one owner, who is the the DRI for that epic.
 The DRI is responsible for:
 - Maintaining the epic state, description, and attached stories updated as the single source of truth of overall work status, at least on a daily basis.
-  - The acceptance criteria sections are **especially critical** to be updated.
+  - The acceptance criteria sections are _especially critical_ to be updated.
-- Driving the epic to completion in a timely fashion within the target **7 working days**
+- Driving the epic to completion in a timely fashion within the target **_7 working days_**
   - The DRI epic owner should consider reducing scope (deferring valuable work to future epics) if additional work is discovered.

 The DRI is _not_ responsible for:
 - Communicating epic work status, beyond keeping the epic itself updated as the single source of truth.
-The DRI is not responsible for sharing work on Slack or keeping other Tilters otherwise updated.
-(They _can_, but they aren't required to do so.)
+  - The DRI is not responsible for sharing work on Slack, meetings, or keeping Tilters otherwise updated.
+This encourages anyone who wants to learn about and collaborate on the epic to visit the epic itself (and it's attached stories) to see the latest updates, allowing the DRI to focus on actual work and leveragina a single place for providing updates.
+The DRI _can_ provide additional communication, but is not required to do so.
+Victor will help with broader general communication needs.
+The DRI _is_ responsible for presenting the problem and final implementation in a company meeting, as part of the epic acceptance criteria.

 ### Example
 For example, suppose usability research suggests that the Tilt Web UI right sidebar is difficult for users to learn.
 Two engineers develop some ideas to iterate on the existing designs in order to address the problems.
 But they discover that it's a better idea to first re-architect some of the frontend JavaScript and CSS to accommodate the design changes, repaying some previously incurred tech debt.
 In this case, the first epic's scope would simply be non-user facing code re-architecture work, that doesn't have immediate user impact, but contributes to solving the usability problem indirectly as an incremental first step.
 The engineers may work on the second epic right after the first one is done, or it may be given to another team, or simply deferred to a future time.
 By scoping work to smaller units, Tilt is more flexible in prioritizing whatever is best at (almost) any moment of time as a small organization.